 You secure the “chosen” babysitter (you know, the one your kids actually enjoy) for five full hours, but half-way through the date your husband says, “This was great.
 Thanks.
 I need to go get a few things done.”

 “I’m sorry, WHAT?!”
 You thought you had the whole evening together and he’s cutting it short?
 He gives you a peck on the cheek and says, “Honey — we had some quality time together — now I just need some ‘me time.'”

 Sounds like a quality night on the couch when he gets home.

 Imagine that after waiting most of the summer, the painters arrive to get the job done.
 They came highly recommended and after watching awhile, you see why — the man and woman are meticulous!
 After two hours they knock on your door to show you their work and say, “We hope you like the quality job we did.
 Quality is number one with us.”

 The house is half painted.
 Painted very, very well.
 The color is perfect.
 The trim spotless.
 But, only half of it is the new warm color you spent weeks selecting.

 You point out the rest of the house, they shrug and point to the slogan on their shirts “Quality is our top job.”

 Seems like quality might be their last job.

 After months of only a text here and there your son is home for summer break.
-You look forward to one of his favorites … a family game night.
+You look forward to one of his favorites … Family game night.
 And, you’re pleased to see he remembers as he plops down at the table and starts to shuffle the cards.
-Playful trash talking commences, and he wins the first hand.
+Playful trash-talking commences, and he wins the first hand.